Physical Assessments for Throwing: Unlock Your Potential, Improve Performance & Avoid Injury

 9. Jump Testing

-10. Throwing Velocity & Spin Rate
+10. Throwing Velocity: & Spin Rate

 4. Throwing Video Analysis

-In future blog posts we will discuss each factor listed above and some options on how an assessment can best be performed, as well as, what to look out for in relation to throwers specifically.
+In future blog posts we will discuss each factor listed above and some options on how an assessment can best be performed, as well as what to look out for in relation to throwers specifically.
 If you're not assessing, you're just guessing.

-If you're interested in learning how to train, develop, and perform like an NFL Quarterback, join the waitlist at kinetex.co.
-If you're interested in reading more posts on all things quarterbacking and throwing biomechanics, subscribe to the blog.
+If you're interested in QB specific throwing, lifting and sprint training, customized to you, with the same systems used to train NFL Quarterbacks, take the assessment and get the app at kinetex.co.
+If you're interested in reading about all things quarterbacking and throwing biomechanics, subscribe to the blog.